-You must consider an injury or illness to be work-related if an event or exposure in the work environment either caused or contributed to:
+An injury or illness is work-related if an event or exposure in the work environment either:

-You should presume work-relatedness for injuries and illnesses resulting from events or exposures occurring in the work environment, unless an exception in 29 CFR 1904.5(b)(2) specifically applies.
-We'll discuss these exceptions in the next section.
+Work-relatedness is presumed for injuries and illnesses resulting from events or exposures occurring in the work environment.
+The work environment includes not only physical locations, but also the equipment or materials used by the employee to perform work, unless an in 1904.5(b)(2) specifically applies.
+We'll discuss these exceptions shortly.

 A case is presumed work-related if, and only if, an event or exposure in the work environment:

 The work event or exposure need only be one of the discernible causes; it need not be the sole or predominant cause.